 But don’t give up; we’re here to help simplify the decision!

-If you just want to get your hair under control as quickly as possible, check out our five recommendations in the matrix above.
+If you just want to get your hair under control as quickly as possible, check out our five recommendations and read why they made the cut.

 But if you’d like to learn more about hair brushes in general, including how to choose and use the right one for your hair type and style, then read on.